 Lazy Loading

 Our recommended strategy for increasing website speed is lazy loading.
 This technique will allow your site to only load media as it is needed.
-For example, media will only begin loading once a user selects to view a specific area of a page.
-Any other elements are not downloaded until the user scrolls further down the page to them.
-This way your page ensures that there are no additional bottlenecks in the initial page load time.
-This is also a vital metric for SEO purposes.
+For instance, media will begin loading once a user navigates to a specific area of the page, while other elements remain unloaded until the user scrolls further.
+This ensures that there are no bottlenecks during the initial page load time.
+This approach is also crucial for optimizing your website’s performance in search engines, as explained in our article on resolving technical SEO challenges.

 Background on Lazy Loading